Images

 Important

-The disk block size must match the one used for creating the image.
+The disk block size must match the block size used when creating the image.
 If none is provided, it is set to 512 by default.

 Image Attributes